-General system information, whether it is a expandable system with more than one device or a single device.
+General system information, whether it is a distributed system with more than one device or a single device.
 Here the "system UID" (unique identifier of the system) will be shown, as well as the number of zones and devices that make it up.
-In addition, a "Device c) Date/Time

-Monitor" submenu is included, allowing access to the following information, for each of the devices constituting the system:
+In addition, a "Device Monitor" submenu is included, allowing access to the following information, for each of the devices constituting the system: